-- First, owners may submit a Private Hazard Tree Removal Program Inspection Access Form
+- Owners may submit a Private Hazard Tree Removal Program Inspection Access Form

-- If the property owner chooses to submit the Private Hazard Tree Removal Program Inspection Access Form, the Town or County will inspect the property to confirm all Hazard Trees that may fall into the public or eligible private roads travelled by the public are removed or have already been removed.
+- If the property owner chooses to submit the Private Hazard Tree Removal Program Inspection Access Form, the Town or County will inspect the property to confirm all Hazard Trees that may fall into the public or eligible private roads traveled by the public are removed or have already been removed.
 Information coming soon for procedures on requesting an inspection.
 If the property owner chooses this option to remove Hazard Trees or if they have already removed the Hazard Trees, please download and complete the Private Hazard Tree Removal Program Inspection Access Form.
 Property owners who wish to withdraw their Inspection Access Form in order to enroll in another option need to submit an Inspection Access Form Withdrawal.

-- Second, owners may submit a completed Butte County Arborist/Forester Certification Form/ Town of Paradise Arborist/Forester Certification Form
+- Owners may submit a completed Butte County Arborist/Forester Certification Form/ Town of Paradise Arborist/Forester Certification Form

 - The property owner, at their own expense, can have an ISA Board Certified Arborist (with Tree Risk Assessment Qualification-TRAQ) or a Registered Professional Forester certify that all Hazard Trees have been removed that may fall into the public or eligible private roads travelled by the public.
 The Registered Professional Forester must be qualified pursuant to California Public Resources Code Section 752.